paschmann/OpenAero/README.md

 Total bolt length: 35mm

-Extreamly important: ALWAYS assemble the base and accessories before installing them on your bike, to ensure no bolts or hardward will scratch or protude into your bike frame or mounting hardware.
+Extremely important: ALWAYS assemble the base and accessories before installing them on your bike, to ensure no bolts or hardware will scratch or protrude into your bike frame or mounting hardware.

 ## Want to help?